Late 18C American Sheraton Sideboard by Duncan Phyfe – Important

 It sits on 8 fluted and graduating legs with the front 4 reflecting the satinwood stringing and banding of the upper portion.

-We recently had some of the locks serviced (and keys made) by a professional locksmith who informed us that the locks were original early 19th Century American locks and he has rarely seen others like them.
-This again, helps us in authenticating the piece !
+We recently had some of the locks serviced (and keys made) by a professional locksmith who informed us that the locks were original Early American locks and he has rarely seen others like them.
+This again, helps us in authenticating the age of the piece!

 THIS IS A GORGEOUS and ORIGINAL PIECE OF EARLY AMERICAN FURNITURE BY A FAMOUS MAKER